kernyan/CarND-Advanced-Lane-Lines-P4/writeup_report.md

 #### 2. Camera calibration and distortion correction

 To calibrate our camera, we used chessboard images captured from the same camera used in the video.
 Chessboard images are particularly suited for calibration because regardless of how they show up on our camera images, we know that each grid edges should be straight lines.
-By mapping each of the chessboard corners (in 3 dimensional cartesian space) in the distored image to a 3 dimensional cartesian space with zeros in the z-axis and uniform grid distance, we could calculate our camera properties such as focal length, and distortion coefficients.
+By mapping each of the chessboard corners (in 3 dimensional cartesian space) in the distorted image to a 3 dimensional cartesian space with zeros in the z-axis and uniform grid distance, we could calculate our camera properties such as focal length, and distortion coefficients.
 We then used these information to undistort camera images.
 Below are examples of the impact of distortion correction:

 ![alt text][image1]
 ![alt text][image2]